 TO BE CONTINUED…

-First, this series is obviously far more "futuristic" than regular Gundam.
-Thus as far technology level, it's more akin to Xenosaga or Zone of the Enders than say the World War II reenactment that is the Universal Century or the semi-futuristic Cosmic Era and Anno Domini of 00, so try to imagine it as such.
+Obviously, this series is obviously far more "futuristic" than regular Gundam.
+Thus as far technology level, it's more akin to more traditional space operas like Star Trek, Star Wars, Babylon 5 or Battlestar Galactica than say the World War II reenactment that is the Universal Century or the semi-futuristic Cosmic Era and Anno Domini of 00, so try to imagine it as such.
 For the mobile suits, I imagined them as if they were designed by Hajime Katoki, but with some Yoji Shinkawa (Metal Gear Solid, Zone of the Enders) mixed in.
-In a way I guess that makes them close to 00 MS, though again they're more advanced (you'll see).
+In a way I guess that makes them close to 00 MS, though again they're more advanced.

-Third, in terms of aesthetics, the setting is based most off of Char's Counterattack and/or Unicorn, with the ships, mecha and even the uniforms being based around the UC 0090s time period respectively.
-On the latter, the Federation Star Force uses the 0093 Federation/Londo Bell uniform as its standard (only now grey instead of khaki and with blue tinted shoulder insignia/collar/sleeves instead of red), while Zeon uses the garb of Char's Neo Zeon, all with the appropriate rank markings and other decorations.
+From there, in terms of aesthetics, the setting is based most off of Char's Counterattack and/or Unicorn, with the ships, mecha and even the uniforms being based around the UC 0090s time period respectively.
+On the latter, the Federation Star Force uses the original Federation uniform as its standard (only now grey instead of khaki and with blue tinted shoulder insignia/collar/sleeves instead of red), while Zeon uses the garb of Char's Neo Zeon, all with the appropriate rank markings and other decorations.
 As well, several of the cast members have been redesigned somewhat, which I will get to later on.